CaM-Gen:Causally-aware Metric-guided Text Generation: Reproducibility checklist

 The causal feature identification models are trained on a train-test split of 90-10, using a random seed $23$ with stratified sampling over the outcome values, for over $10$ epochs in batches of size of $5$.

-For transformers, we use HuggingFace\footnote{\url{https://github.com/huggingface/transformers}} implementation of GPT-2 and make the model and training changes as described in the paper.
+For transformers, we use HuggingFace\footnote{https://github.com/huggingface/transformers} implementation of GPT-2 and make the model and training changes as described in the paper.
 The hyper-parameters are kept the same as the original implementation for uniformity.
 For the loss term mentioned in equation 11 of the paper, we set $\lambda_{G}$, $\lambda_{metric}$, $\lambda_{causal}$ as $1$.
 We train these models with a batch size of $2$ for over $3$ epochs.
 The training time over $4$ GPUs was about $14$ hours for webhose data and about $5$ hours for NYT dataset.

 For the CVAE model, we use adam optimizer.
 We initiate the training with the learning rate of $0.001$ with learning rate decay of $0.6$.
-We train the models over $30$ epochs with an early stopping criteria of $0.996$ threshold.
+We train the models over $30$ epochs with an early stopping criterion of $0.996$ threshold.